mainframeindustries/UE4SentryClientPlugin/README.md

 This plugin implements crash handling using sentry.
 It also exposes blueprint functions to communicate with the native sdk

+## Platforms
+This plugin is supported on Windows and Linux.
+For other platforms, the plugin provides a dummy implementation.

 ## Configuration
 the usual environment variables such as `SENTRY_DSN` can be used.
 In addition command line flags can be used, such as -SENTRY_DSN=https://foo